grmarxer/kubernetes/Documentation/Calico_BGP/Configuring_Calico_BGP_and_F5-CIS_on_Ubuntu_v16-04.md

 # Installing and Configuring Docker, Kube, Calico BGP and F5 Container Ingress Services (CIS) using ubuntu 16.04

 - This document assumes everything is installed under root  --  sudo su -
-- As of v16 of the Virtual Edition licenses you no longer need the SDN services license for VXLAN -- the SDN services license in now included with all v16 licenses and beyond

 __TIP:__ Make sure your default route is configured on the correct Kube interface.